 - SF6 gas, due to its electronegativity and low are time constant, regains its dielectric strength rapidly after the final current zero, the rate of rising of dielectric strength is very high and the time constant is very small SF6 is a remarkable medium for are extinction.
 They are extinguishing properties that are improved by moderate rates of forced gas flow through the arc space.
 The SFt5 gas at atmospheric pressure can interrupt currents of the order of 100 times the value of those can be interrupted in the air with a plain breaker interrupter. '

 - The basic requirement in arc extinction is not primarily the dielectric strength, but a high rate of recovery of dielectric'strength.
 In SF6 gas, the dielectric strength is quickly regained, as already explained.
 Problems connected with current chopping are, therefore minimum.

-- In SF6 circuit. breakers, the gas is made to flow from a high pressure zero to a low-pressure zone through a convergent-divergent nozzle.
+- In the circuit. breakers, the gas is made to flow from a high-pressuredielectric strength zero to a low-pressure zone through a convergent-divergent nozzle.
 The nozzle is located such that the gas flows axially over the arc length.
-The How of gas attains almost supersonic speed in the divergent portion of the nozzle, thereby the gas takes away the heat from the arc periphery and is diameter is reduced.
-The contact space is filled with fresh SF6 gas ‘and its dielectric strength is rapidly regained because of the electronegativity of the gas and turbulent flow of fresh gas in the contact space.
+The How of gas attains almost supersonic speed in the divergent portion of the nozzle, thereby the gas takes away the heat from the arc periphery, and its diameter is reduced.
+The contact space is filled with fresh SF6 gas 'and its dielectric strength is rapidly regained because of the electronegativity of the gas and turbulent flow of fresh gas in the contact space.